ogrisel/codemaker/README.rst

 vector encoders that map vector data to either:

-  - dense codes in low dimensional space, useful for semantic mapping and visualization
+  - dense codes in low dimensional space, useful for semantic mapping and visualization by trying to preserve the local structure

   - sparse codes in medium to high dimensional space, useful for semantic indexing, denoising and compression

-In both cases, care is taken to preserve nearest neighbors relationships.

 .. _theano: http://deeplearning.net/software/theano/
 .. _pynnet: http://code.google.com/p/pynnet/